llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is a vector of ``i1`` and indicates the condition.
-The second operand is the value that is selected where the condition vector is true.
-The third operand is the value that is selected where the condition vector is false.
+The first argument is a vector of ``i1`` and indicates the condition.
+The second argument is the value that is selected where the condition vector is true.
+The third argument is the value that is selected where the condition vector is false.
 The vectors must be of the same size.
-The fourth operand is the explicit vector length.
+The fourth argument is the explicit vector length.

 #.
 The optional ``fast-math flags`` marker indicates that the select has one or